scarab-data/duq-cli/README.md

 - Receive refactoring suggestions for your code
 - Generate test cases for your code
 - Generate documentation for your code
+- Run a security analysis on your code
+- Command chaining

 ## Prerequisites